My research aims to advance the state-of-the-art in data visualization.

 The new visualization technologies my group introduces

 and more effectively communicate and share with others their findings using

-visual means.
-I am very glad to see many others have joined me
+research data.
+I am very pleased to find many others in our field have joined me

-new threads of research in visual analytics and for new applications.
+I will continue to launch new threads of research in data visualization and for